Malvikakaushal2001/Medical-Diagnosis-Web-Application/README.md

 ## License
 [![Apache license](https://img.shields.io/badge/license-apache-blue?style=for-the-badge&logo=appveyor)](http://www.apache.org/licenses/LICENSE-2.0e)

-Copyright 2021 Karan Mehra | Surbhi | Navdeep
+Copyright 2023 Malvika | Dalip | samar

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.